-The cost covers all food, accomodation and basic living costs for both the UK and overseas sections of the prorgamme.
-It includes all your training and debriefing fees, as well as your prorgamme related expenditure and travel both in the UK and overseas.
-Your payment for flights is made to a seperate travel management company but is also included in the £4450.
+The cost covers all food, accommodation and basic living costs for both the UK and overseas sections of the programme.
+It includes all your training and debriefing fees, as well as your programme related expenditure and travel both in the UK and overseas.
+Your payment for flights is made to a seperate travel management company but is also included in the £4475.
 It also a covers a contribution towards a team holiday mid way through your time overseas.
 It covers your visas and your insurance.

 It does not cover personal spending money , the cost of vaccinations, minor medical costs, nor any insurance excesses.
 It does not cover your travel to and from a London airport, or our training centre.
 A more detailed breakdown is available at Encounter or on request.

 Yes we love to take graduates onto our gap year programme!
-You will need to be between the ages of 18 and 23 at the start of training.
 Click here to read reflections from some of our recent graduate participants.

 You can find more about us by going to the About us page, or get an introduction from the short video below.